Skip to main content

 Return now back to our frontend and backend Dockerfile.

 Document both image sizes at this point, as was done in the material.
-Optimize the Dockerfiles of both app, frontend and backend, by joining the RUN commands and removing useless parts.
+Optimize the Dockerfiles of both app frontend and backend, by joining the RUN commands and removing useless parts.

 After your improvements document the image sizes again.
-The size difference may not be very much yet.

 Alpine Linux variant

-FROM alpine:3.13
+FROM alpine:3.19

-WORKDIR /usr/videos
+WORKDIR /mydir

 RUN apk add --no-cache curl python3 ca-certificates && \

-curl -L https://yt-dl.org/downloads/latest/youtube-dl -o /usr/local/bin/youtube-dl && \
+curl -L https://github.com/yt-dlp/yt-dlp/releases/latest/download/yt-dlp -o /usr/local/bin/yt-dlp && \

-chmod a+x /usr/local/bin/youtube-dl && \
+chmod a+x /usr/local/bin/yt-dlp && \

-adduser -D userapp && \
+adduser -D appuser && \

-ENTRYPOINT ["/usr/local/bin/youtube-dl"]
+ENTRYPOINT ["/usr/local/bin/yt-dlp"]

 Notes: